-First, how well do you know the precise locations of your own property lines?
+First, when you establish an apiary, ask yourself how well you know the precise locations of your own property lines.
 What about city or county ordinances and any applicable neighborhood covenants?
 For my part, I searched local Geographic Information Systems records online, found my land parcel number and saw my property boundaries.
 Livestock and animal control ordinances were also available for me to check online.

 These Geographic Information Systems, or GIS, records (including parcel information) might also be available in your area.
 Here’s one place to check.
 You should also be able to call your county recorder or local librarian to check on your property lines and relevant beekeeping laws.